pieterblok/maskal/README.md

 <br/> <br/>

 ## License
 Our software was forked from Detectron2 (https://github.com/facebookresearch/detectron2).
-As such, the software will be released under the [Apache 2.0 license](LICENSE). <br/>
+As such, the software will be released under the [Apache 2.0 license](LICENSE). <br/> <br/>

+## Contact
+maskAL was developed by Pieter Blok <br/>